Germany: 'Violence against Men' helpline got 1,800 calls in one year | DW | 19.04.2021

 The data shows that it was mainly current or former partners who were assaulted.

-"The figures after the first year clearly prove: the need is there", said Trautner.
+"The figures after the first year clearly prove: the need is there", said Bavarian Social Affairs Minister Carolina Trautner.

 During the press conference, organizers of the helpline announced that it is expanding its range of services, hiring more personnel, and extending their hours.
 Callers can now receive help beginning as early as 8 AM.